Grissom High School (Alabama)

 Virgil I. Grissom High School, more commonly referred to as Grissom High School, is a public high school in Huntsville, Alabama, United States with approximately 2000 students in grades 9–12 from Southeast Huntsville.
 The school was named a 2007 Blue Ribbon School by the U.S. Department of Education.
-In the Newsweek ranking of schools throughout the nation for 2015, Grissom High School was ranked second best in the state and 390th nationally.
-Grissom was the only high school in Huntsville to make the 2015 list.
+In the Newsweek ranking of schools throughout the nation in 2015, Grissom High School was ranked second-best in the state and 390th nationally.

 History

 Grissom High School was founded in 1969 and is named for astronaut Virgil I. "Gus" Grissom, killed in the Apollo 1 fire at Cape Kennedy, Florida on January 27, 1967.
 Huntsville is home to NASA's Marshall Space Flight Center and has extensive ties to the American space program.
 At the same time, the Huntsville City Schools named Roger B. Chaffee Elementary and Ed White Middle School for Grissom's fallen Apollo 1 crewmates.

 In August 2012, the Huntsville City Schools announced plans to tear down the original two-story main high school building and replace it with a three-story structure at an estimated cost of $58 million.
 The new building was opened for the 2017–18 school year.

 Tom Drake served as Grissom's principal from 2000 through August 2013.
 The school board named June Kalange, then a vice-principal and former science teacher at Grissom, as his replacement in early August 2013.
 In 2015, Rebecca Balentine, the then-principal of Jones Valley Elementary School, was announced as the new principal of the school.
 She served until the end of the 2017–2018 school year.
-The current principal is Grissom High alumna Jeanne Greer.
+Her successor was Grissom Alumni Jeanne Greer, she served until the 2022-2023 school year.
+In the 2023-2024 school year she was succeeded by Grissom High Alumni David Coker.